 Please be aware that the management company for our building does require anyone entering the building to wear a face mask.

-Due to the recent increase in COVID-19 cases we are only allowing patients to enter our space at this time.
+In order to maintain social distancing we are currently only allowing patients to enter our space at this time.